jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-and Italy, giving an overview of Gozis origins and current operations, and then offering a deep dive technical analysis of the RM3 variant, which RIFT has observed to have targeted at least 130 financial institutions.In May 2021, Aaron Greetham published Detecting Rclone An Effective Tool for Exfiltration.
+and Italy, giving an overview of Gozis origins and current operations, and then offering a deep dive technical analysis of the RM3 variant, which RIFT has observed to have targeted at least 130 financial institutions.
+In May 2021, Aaron Greetham published Detecting
+Rclone An Effective Tool for Exfiltration.
 This post discusses NCC Groups Cyber Incident Response
 Teams (CIRT) experience responding to a large number